Skip to content

 INFO MAIN [main] [OP7106] Loaded and initialized client_credentials grant handler com.nimbusds.openid.connect.provider.spi.grants.handlers.web.clientcredentials.ClientCredentialsGrantDelegator

-Note, the Connect2id server can load multiple client credentials grant handlers at startup, but only one may be enabled at a time.
+Note, the Connect2id server can load multiple client credentials grant handlers at startup, but only one may be enabled.